etendue/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To train the model, I used batch size 128, epochs 20 and learning rate 0.001 with AdamOptimizer and cost function of softmax cross_entropy with logits.
 I wrote the train code by taking reference from [CarND_LeNet_Lab](https://github.com/udacity/CarND-LeNet-Lab) and did some adaptation like introducing dropout parameter.

 In 11 code cell, I wrote 2 evaluate functions.
-* evaluate : get a overall validation accurary for whole testing data
+* evaluate : get a overall validation accuracy for whole testing data
-* evaluate_more: get the validation accuraries vs classes
+* evaluate_more: get the validation accuracies vs classes

 The second evaluate function is used to inspect the model, where are the performance deficiency.